 By far, the most common cause of stress in aquarium fish is poor water quality, so maintaining your tank and keeping it in the best possible condition is vital.

 Wash the filters thoroughly and regularly in tank water to prevent clogging.
-Make sure to also remove sludge that could prevent the filter from working efficiently.
+Make sure to remove the sludge that could prevent the filter from working efficiently.

 Bettas are extremely sensitive to water temperature.
-Make sure that your tank heater is working properly and that the temperature is a constant 780 F throughout the environment.
+Ensure that your tank heater is working properly and that the temperature is constant at 780 F throughout the environment.

 Overfeeding and Diet